geetanjalityagi/AI-Virtual-Whiteboard/README.md

 - **Adjust Brush Size**: When a drawing color is active:
   - A **Brush Size slider panel** appears horizontally below the toolbar.
   - Drag your index finger horizontally along the track line (from left to right) to adjust the brush size (from `5` to `50` px).
 A dynamic preview circle displays the active size.
+- **Clear Canvas**: When a drawing color is active, a gray **Clear** button is shown in the top-right region of the screen (below the toolbar).
+Hover your finger over the button to clear the entire whiteboard canvas instantly.